How to Comply With New Laws as You Grow

 Provincial and Federal Incorporation

-To change your business structure, you need to dissolve your existing proprietorship or partnership and register as a new corporation.
-To dissolve your existing proprietorship, you would complete and file a dissolution form with the provincial Corporate Registry.
+To change your business structure, you must dissolve your existing proprietorship or partnership and register as a new corporation.
+In this case, you’d need to complete and file a Dissolution Request with the BC Registry.

-If you are going to expand your business to other provinces within Canada, you might want to consider federal incorporation, which would provide name protection across Canada.
-However, you would still have to file and register as an extraprovincial company in each province in which you establish a physical presence.
-Refer to Corporations Canada regarding the process to incorporate federally, and to Corporate Online for the process to register an extraprovincial company.
+If you’re thinking about expanding your business to other provinces in Canada, you might want to consider federal incorporation, as it would provide name protection across Canada.
+However, you’d still have to file and register as an extraprovincial company in each province where you wish to establish a physical presence.

 Filing and Reporting

-As your business grows, keeping an orderly record and accounting system will go a long way in helping you manage your company.
-If you incorporate, recordkeeping and filing statements are mandatory, and it’s advisable you obtain the services of a Chartered Accountant or Certified General Accountant to assist you with your corporate income tax.
+As your business grows, maintaining an organized record and accounting system will go a long way in helping you manage your company.
+If you incorporate, recordkeeping and filing statements are mandatory.
+Also, you should consider seeking the services of a chartered accountant or certified general accountant to assist you with your corporate income tax.

-Have You Reached the Mandatory Threshold for the Goods and Services Tax (GST)?
+Have You Reached the Mandatory Threshold for GST?

-If you are a small supplier and haven’t been charging and remitting GST, and your business is growing, you might consider registering with Canada Revenue Agency.
-Even if you have not reached the GST threshold, by registering, you can claim back the GST you paid on the expenses related to your business (although you must collect and remit GST from your customers as well).
+If you’re a small supplier who has yet to charge and remit GST and your business is growing, you might consider registering with the Canada Revenue Agency.
+Even if you have yet to reach the GST threshold, you can claim back the GST you paid on the expenses related to your business by registering.
+However, you must also collect and remit GST from your customers.

 Are You Protecting Your Intellectual Property?

-As you build your brand, invent new products, or create artistic works or other forms of intellectual property, you’ll want to prove ownership and protect them as they are valuable business assets.
+As you build your brand, invent new products, or create other forms of intellectual property, you’ll want to prove ownership and protect them as valuable business assets.

-There are 5 types of intellectual property (IP) protection:
+There are five types of Intellectual Property (IP) protection:

-1. Patent.
-Protects inventions, which can be a product, a composition, a process, or an improvement on any of these.
+1. Patent – Protects inventions, which can be a product, composition, process, or improvement on any of these.

-2. Trademark.
-Protects your business or brand name, logo and design.
-Provides exclusive rights to words, symbols and designs that distinguish your business, or your products and/or services, from those of someone else.
+2. Trademark – Protects your business or brand name, logo, and design.
+Provides exclusive rights to words, symbols and designs that distinguish your company, products or services from those of someone else.

-3. Copyright.
-Protects artworks such as books and maps, lyrics and musical scores, sculptures and paintings, photographs, films and tapes, and computer programs, games, and databases.
+3. Copyright – Protects artworks such as books, maps, lyrics, musical scores, sculptures, paintings, photographs, films, computer programs, games, and databases.

-5. Integrated circuit topographies.
-Protects the topography (i.e., three-dimensional configuration) design of the electronic circuits of an integrated circuit (IC) product.
+5. Integrated Circuit (IC) topographies – Protects the topography (three-dimensional configuration) design of the electronic circuits of an IC product.

 Contact the Canadian Intellectual Property Office for more information and to register for the appropriate IP protection.